bhdouglass/uappexplorer/README.md

 ## Deploying ##

 This app is currently designed to be deployed on [OpenShift](https://www.openshift.com).
-The gear running the app needs to have the Nodejs, MongoDB, and Cron cartridge setup.
+The gear running the app needs to have the Nodejs and MongoDB cartridge setup.
-This could be easily setup for a different service provided you setup the env varianles and the cron job (located in `.openshift/cron/daily/run_spider`).
+This could be easily setup for a different service provided you setup the env variables.

 ## Env Variables ##